ScilifelabDataCentre/dds_cli/docs/data.rst

    - should get an email when there is data available for download and the project is set as available
    recommended:
    1. list project contents with 3.
-   2. download file
+   2. download file (with and with and withoout source and spf)
+      - doesn't exist
+      - exists
-   3. download folder
+   3. download folder (with and with and withoout source and spf)
+      - doesn't exist
+      - exists
    4. download both
-   5.
+   5. download all
+   5. use the destination and play around with the flags

+   NOTIFY immediately if the verify checksum fails

    see the possible statuses here

-   try different
-   - without any options
-   - specify files that
-   - specify one --source and multiple
-   - specify one source path file and multiple
-   - specify both source and source path file
-   -

 5. Delete (remove) data with the ``rm`` \*\*\*

+   recommended:
+   1. list project contents
+   2. remove a file
+   3. list project contents
+   4. remove a folder
+   5. list project contents
+   6. remove all

 -------

 .. _dds-data: